Inefficient water degassing inhibits ocean formation on rocky planets: An insight from self-consistent mantle degassing models: Degassing during magma ocean: Prior to the solidification of the mantle surface

 \subsection{Degassing of the upper mantle by percolation}

 Once the entire mantle undergoes the rheological transition and the melt-dominated layer disappears, the evolution of a magma ocean is characterized by solid-state convection.
-Although percolation is slower than the Rayleigh-Taylor instability, it is faster than solid-state convection \citep{Miyazaki2021b}, so melt and dissolved volatiles in the pore space would escape towards the surface (Figure~\ref{fig_cartoon}c).
+Although percolation is slower than the Rayleigh-Taylor instability, it is faster than solid-state convection \citep{Miyazaki2022a}, so melt and dissolved volatiles in the pore space would escape towards the surface (Figure~\ref{fig_cartoon}c).
 Volatiles included in the partial melt would be degassed to the hydrosphere, and their amount is proportional to the volume of partially molten layer when the melt-dominated layer disappears.
 We calculate its thickness from the adiabatic temperature profile with a critical melt fraction of 0.4 at the surface (see Appendix~\ref{sec:degas}) \citep{Abe1993b, Solomatov2007}.
-The depth of the partial melt layer would depend on the mantle composition after magma ocean solidification, which is likely different from the present-day mantle as a result of differentiation during the solidification process \citep{Elkins-Tanton2003, Maurice2017, Miyazaki2019b}.
-Here we assume that the mantle had a heterogeneous structure after the solidification, consisted of Mg-enriched materials containing small-scale iron-rich blobs \citep{Miyazaki2019b}, and adopt $\sim$2~GPa as the bottom pressure of the partial melt layer \citep{Miyazaki2021b}.
+For simplicity, the mantle is assumed to be compositionally homogeneous and have a pyrolitic composition, and in such a case, the partial melt layer would extend to a depth of ~5 GPa (Appendix A.3).
+We note that, if the mantle experiences differentiation during magma ocean solidification, the thickness of the partial melt layer could decrease by half \citep{Miyazaki2022a}, and degassing by percolation could be smaller than presented in Figures \ref{fig_degas}-4.
+The mantle, however, would eventually be homogenized, and the long-term evolution of surface water would converge to results presented in Section 3.